intel/ai-reference-models/quickstart/image_recognition/pytorch/resnet50v1_5/inference/gpu/README_Flex_Series.md

 ### Run the model on Baremetal
 Set environment variables for the path to your dataset, an output directory to run the quickstart script:
 ```
-To run with ImageNet data, the dataset directory will need to be specified in addition to an output directory and precision.
 export DATASET_DIR=<path to the preprocessed imagenet dataset>
 export OUTPUT_DIR=<Path to save the output logs>

 # Optional envs
-export BATCH_SIZE=<Set batch_size else it will run with default batch>
+export BATCH_SIZE=<Set batch_size else it will run with default batch of 1024 on Flex 170 and the default batch size for Flex 140 is 256>

 # Run a quickstart script
 ./quickstart/image_recognition/pytorch/resnet50v1_5/inference/gpu/inference_block_format.sh